Brian Laundrie timeline: Human remains ID’d as Gabby Petito’s boyfriend - NewsBreak

 Brian Laundrie timeline: Human remains ID’d as Gabby Petito’s boyfriend

-NORTH PORT, Fla. ( WFLA ) – On Thursday the FBI identified human remains found in a Florida nature preserve as Brian Laundrie, the lone person of interest in the disappearance of girlfriend Gabby Petito.
+NORTH PORT, Fla. ( WFLA ) – On Thursday the FBI identified human remains found in a Florida nature preserve as Brian Laundrie, the lone person of interest in the disappearance of Gabby Petito was reported missing by his family

-The search for Laundrie started after the 23-year-old disappeared Sept.
-14. Two weeks earlier, Laundrie returned to his parents’ home in North Port, Florida, alone, with the van that he and Petito had been using on a cross-country road trip.
-Petito’s remains were found in Wyoming after her parents reported her missing Sept.
-11.
+The search for Laundrie started not long after Petito was reported missing by her family.
+Petito’s remains were later found in Wyoming.

-On Wednesday, investigators found partial human remains next to a backpack and a notebook belonging to Laundrie.
+Partial remains were found during the search for Laundrie on Wednesday, according to the FBI.
 This is a timeline of what we know about the investigation and the search for Laundrie:

 July 2: Road trip begins